 - Once per Episode:

 - The brothers introducing themselves with statements varied around:Justin: I'm your oldest brother, Justin.

 Travis: I'm your middlest brother, Travis.

 Griffin: And I'm your SWEET baby brother, Griffin.

 - Following episode 13, Justin signs off every episode with "Kiss your dad square on the lips".

 - Just before the sign-off, Griffin reads one final Yahoo question that inevitably leaves Justin and Travis laughing hysterically.

-- Poorly Disguised Pilot: The first episode of The Adventure Zone was released as part of MBMBaM.
+- Poorly-Disguised Pilot: The first episode of The Adventure Zone was released as a bonus episode of MBMBaM.